-As of November 2018, the guidelines for owning and operating a commercial drone (called Part 107 or the small UAS rule) are fairly straightforward.
+The guidelines for owning and operating a commercial drone (Part 107 or the "small UAS rule") are fairly straightforward.

 First, you have to be at least 16 years old and pass a background check by the Transportation Safety Administration (TSA).
 You must be fluent in written and spoken English.

 Next, you have to pass the FAA’s aeronautical knowledge test, which you’ll take at an FAA-approved knowledge-testing center.
 Before taking the test, familiarize yourself with drone regulations and restrictions, including emergency procedures.